Voitheia/ACD2023WinIR/README.md

 # ACD2023WinIR

 Code for the Active Cyber Defense class' Windows Incident Response lab.
-Simulates an insider threat adversary gaining complete control of a server and installing persistence.
+Simulates an insider threat adversary gaining complete control of a Windows server and installing persistence.

+## Executable Components
-The code is divided into six portions:
+The code is divided into six executable components:

-## 1. Prep
+### 1. Prep
 Performs actions to ensure the student's vm has necessary users and file for the lab.
+Required to be run as an administrator
+- Add new administrator user
+- Add multiple regular users
+- Create administrator password text document
+- Spawns the `dropper` with the threat actor user's credentials

-## 2. Dropper
+### 2. Dropper
-Simulates the adversary's initial actions:
+Simulates the adversary's initial actions to obtain admin access:
-- locate the password document
+- Locate the password document with a powershell command
-- use those passwords with the admin account to find valid credentials
+- Attempt to login to the administrator user's account using the passwords found to find valid credentials
-- run malware with the admin's credentials
+- Run the `privesc` with the admin's credentials

-## 3. Privesc
+### 3. Privesc
-Uses token impersonation of a system process to obtain SYSTEM access.
+Uses token impersonation of a system process to obtain SYSTEM access, and then run the `loader` with that access.
+- Processes which we are able to obtain a SYSTEM token:
+  -  wininit.exe, smss.exe, services.exe, winlogon.exe, unsecapp.exe, csrss.exe, dllhost.exe, lsass.exe

-## 4. Loader
+### 4. Loader
+Sink our teeth into the victim machine.
+Remove defenses and establish persistence
 - Disables Windows Defender through the registry
+- Disables Windows Firewall through the registry
+- Create the working directory for the malware `C:\Windows\System32\Persistence\`
+- Drop `persistence` and `listener` components in the working directory
+- Create the malware config file
+- Hook `TerminateProcess`, `ExitProcess` and `ExitThread` to ensure that the `persistence` and `listener` stay active
-- Installs `Persistence` as a service
+- Installs `persistence` as a service and configure the service
+- Run the persistence service

-## 5. Persistence
+### 5. Persistence
+Emulate a backdoor listener
-- Spawns the listener and ensures that it is running
+- Spawns the listener and ensures that it is running (exe)
-- Injecs a second listener into a process and reinjects the listener if the initial host dies
+- Injecs a second listener into a process and reinjects the listener if the initial host dies (dll)
-- Spawns a third listener and hides it from task manager with API hooking

-## 6. Listener
+### 6. Listener
 Opens a socket on a port and listens.
 No actual functionality
+- considering having this component spawn netcat instead of just listening on a socket

+## Non-Executable Components

-## Logging
+### Logging
-Logs are created to ensure that the code is functioning properly.
+Logs are created to ensure that the code functioned properly.
 Logs are XOR'd to protect lab integrity (having logs would make the lab significantly easier)

+### Admin password document
+List a few passwords that the administrator uses for other services, with one password that is reused for the administrator account

+### Config file
+Encoded with base 64.
+Give the students some hints to malware functionality.
+Not actually used by the malware.